anirudhtomer/Plot_JS_Benchmarking/README.md

 ```

 #### To see a graph plotted with jqPlot use the following ####
 ATTENTION: You will need to include jqPlot libraries to make this work.
-Check this demo.
+Check this [Demo in default mode].
 ```
 //HTML
 <div id="foo" style="height: 500px; width:900px;"></div>